marq24/emacberry.com/gpsl2man.md

 layout: doc
 permalink: gpsl/manual.html
 ---
-> Please be so kind and have in mind that GPSLogger II have a long history - features that have been initially
+> Please be so kind and have in mind that GPSLogger II has a long history - features that have been initially
-> developed have been adjusted over time - so there is always the chance that this documentation is outdated at certain
+> developed have been adjusted over time - so there is always the chance that this documentation is outdated in certain
 > areas - if you come across such a section please let us know (or simply fork the project on GitHub, make the
 > adjustments and create a pull request - TIA!).